A Game of Thrones-Chapter 52

 Jon VIII

 The bodies of two men that accompanied Benjen Stark are found.
-Ser Jaremy Rykker states that Mance Rayder must be responsible, but Sam points out odd characteristics about the bodies.
-When they return to Castle Black Jon learns that King Robert is dead and that his father is charged with treason.
-At dinner that night Ser Alliser Thorne mocks Jon and his father, and Jon attacks him.
+Ser Jaremy Rykker blames wildlings, but Sam points out odd characteristics about the bodies.
+Back at Castle Black, Jon learns that King Robert is dead and that his father is charged with treason.
+At dinner that night, Ser Alliser Thorne mocks Jon and his father, and Jon attacks him.
 That night Jon finds the wight of one of the dead men in the Lord Commander’s room.
 Jon kills the monster, saving the Lord Commander.

 Synopsis

-Remarking that they are only two of the six men that Benjen took with him, Lord Commander Mormont asks Ser Jaremy how it is possible that two men died so close to the Wall without the rangers knowing; Othor even wears a hunting horn.
+Remarking that they are only two of the six men that Benjen took with him, Lord Commander Mormont asks Ser Jaremy how two men could die so close to the Wall without the rangers knowing; Othor even wears a hunting horn.
 Ser Jaremy insists that no horn was blown or it would have been heard.
 He goes on to complain that he does not have sufficient men to patrol and mentions the Lord Commander’s own order to stay close to the Wall following Benjen’s disappearance.

 Mormont declares that if Benjen had been attacked so close to Castle Black, he would have returned for more men before going after the attackers.
 Ser Jaremy suggests that, sometime in the six months that Benjen has been gone, his party might have been attacked by wildlings and that Othor and Jafer were only the last survivors.
 To support this claim, the knight points out that the two bodies cannot have been dead for more than a day.

-As they ride back, Jon follows the Lord Commander and fins that it is too warm, with the wall weeping copiously.
-This weather is called by the old men “Sprit Summer,” when the season is giving up its ghosts.
+As they ride back, Jon follows the Lord Commander and finds that it is too warm, with the Wall weeping copiously.
+This weather is called by the old men “spirit summer”, when the season is giving up its ghosts.
 This means that winter is coming, and a long summer means a long winter.
 Jon now thinks back to the stories that Old Nan told of the Others coming riding in the dark and everything, including cities, falling before them and how they feed their servants on the flesh of human children.

 When they finally see the Wall, Lord Commander Mormont calls for Sam and compliments him, telling him that he is fat but not stupid.

-When they arrive at the tunnel, the Lord Commander is told by Bowen Marsh, the Lord Steward, that there has been a raven.
+When they arrive at the gate, the Lord Commander is told by Bowen Marsh, the Lord Steward, that there has been a raven.
 Mormont orders the bodies put in a storage room.
 Meanwhile, Jon notices everyone is looking at him and knows something is wrong.
-Jon searches out his friends and Pyp tells him that his father’s friend King Robert is dead.
-Jon thinks that might mean that his father will return to Winterfell and that when he visits perhaps he could find out about his mother.
-There are questions about the bodies, and Jon says they were queer.
+Jon searches out his friends and Pyp tells him that King Robert is dead.
+Jon wonders if his father will now return to Winterfell and decides that when he visits he will ask for the truth about his mother.
+His friends ask about the bodies, but Jon only says they were queer.

-Now Jon is told that his father has been imprisoned as a traitor; it is said that he plotted with Robert’s brothers to deny the throne to Prince Joffrey.
+Jon is told that his father has been imprisoned as a traitor for plotting with Robert’s brothers to deny the throne to Prince Joffrey.
 Jon denies that his father could ever be a traitor, but then recalls that he fathered a bastard; where was the honor in that?
-Then the Lord Commander explains that he is going to contact people he once knew at King's Landing to ensure that Eddard is allowed to take the black; they could use men of Eddard’s ability on the Wall.
-Jon thinks that it would terrible injustice to strip his father of Winterfell but that it would be better than death.
-Then he remembers the new king, Joffrey, mocking Robb Stark and Ser Rodrik Cassel and not even noticing a bastard like Jon.
-Jon asks if the king will listen to him, and is told that he may listen to his mother and then adds that it is too bad Tyrion Lannister is not there.
-Mormont declares it a bad thing that his mother took Tyrion captive, but Jon corrects the Lord Commander, saying that Catelyn is not his mother.
+The Lord Commander explains that he plans to use his contacts in King's Landing to ensure that Eddard is allowed to take the black; they could use men of Eddard’s ability on the Wall.
+Jon thinks that it would be a terrible injustice to strip his father of Winterfell but knows it would be preferable to death.
+Then he remembers Joffrey mocking Robb Stark and Ser Rodrik Cassel, and asks if the king will listen.
+Mormont replies that Joffrey may listen to his mother, though it is too bad Tyrion Lannister is not there.
+Mormont declares it a bad thing that Jon’s “mother” took Tyrion captive, but Jon haughtily reminds him that Catelyn Stark is not his mother.
 Jon then asks about his sisters and Mormont promises to ask about them.
-Then Mormont states that he hopes that Jon is not going to do anything stupid; his duty is now here and his old life ended when he took the black.
+Then Mormont states that he hopes Jon is not going to do anything stupid; his duty is now here and his old life ended when he took the black.
 He then dismisses Jon, telling him that he can help write the letter the next day.

-Jon goes to sleep and when he wakes Ghost is scratching at the door, and it is very cold.
-When he opens his door, Jon finds his door guard dead.
-He hears noises above from the Lord Commander’s chamber.
-Taking the dead guard’s sword, Jon goes to the Lord Commander's chamber where the door is open and Mormont's raven is squawking.
+That night, Jon wakes to Ghost scratching at the door, and it is very cold.
+When he opens his door, Jon finds his door guard dead and he hears noises coming from the Lord Commander’s chamber.
+Taking the dead guard’s sword, Jon ascends to the Lord Commander's chamber where he finds the door open and Mormont's raven squawking.
 He sees the shadow of a man in black with icy blue eyes going into the Lord Commander’s sleeping chamber.

 Ghost attacks the man, and Jon pulls down the curtains so that he can see.
 The man has his black hands around Ghost’s throat.
-Jon cuts off an arm with a stroke of his sword and Ghost is able to wrench free.
-The next stroke cuts halfway through the man’s face, and now Jon can see it is Othor.
-The severed hand now claws at his calf and Jon pulls it off.
+Jon cuts off an arm with his sword and Ghost is able to wrench free.
+The next stroke cuts halfway through the man’s face, and now Jon recognizes Othor.
+The severed hand claws at his calf and Jon pulls it off.
 Ghost attacks the hand while Jon strikes the undead man in the neck, but Othor slams into him, knocking him down.
 In the fall, Jon loses his sword.
 Othor is on top of Jon and attempting to choke him, but is finally pulled off by Ghost.
-As he regains his feet, Jon spots the Lord Commander standing in the doorway naked with an oil lamp as the hand approaches him.
+As he regains his feet, Jon spots the Lord Commander standing naked in the doorway with an oil lamp as the hand approaches him.
 Jon grabs the oil lamp from the Lord Commander and throws it on the drapes, setting them afire.
 Then Jon grabs the burning drapes and throws them onto Othor, praying that the wight will burn.

 External links